GazeDev/technology-stack/README.md

 # Technology-Stack
-A description of the preferred technology stack for Gaze Pgh applications.
+A description of the preferred technology stack for GazePgh applications.

 ## Identity and Access Management: Keycloak